Lancashire Mind: @Therapies

 Quick access to affordable mental health support

-Immediate access: Lancashire Mind understands the impact of poor access to services, with the wait for mental health support often taking months.
+Access: Lancashire Mind understands the impact of poor access to services, with the wait for mental health support often taking months.
 Through @Therapies, you can access therapy services quickly and conveniently, ensuring you get the help you need when you need it most.

 Affordable therapy: @Therapies has been designed specifically to be low-cost, making mental health support accessible to everyone.